AY2425S2-CS2113-F13-1/tp/docs/DeveloperGuide.md

 ## Appendix D: Glossary

 * *balance* - Number of coins possessed by the user
+* *bet amount* - Number of coins won or lost by the user during a coin flip
 * *win* - When a user successfully predicts the outcome of a coin flip
 * *lose* - When a user does not successfully predict the outcome of a coin flip
 * *win streak* - Number of consecutive successful coin flips performed by the user
 * *lose streak* - Number of consecutive unsuccessful coin flips performed by the user
+* *achievement* - A virtual accomplishment that congratulates the user when unlock (e.g. there is an achievement for playing 100 coin flips in total)

 ## Appendix E: Instructions for Manual Testing